Section 106 Advising in Massachusetts and the Southeast

 Employee News: Leading Infrastructure Walk

-Our Founder and Principal Jacqueline Drayer recently served as a leader of the Museum District Association’s infrastructure walk.
+Jacqueline recently served as a leader of the Museum District Association’s infrastructure walk.
 Dozens of volunteers came together to walk Richmond, VA’s Museum District neighborhood and flag necessary public infrastructure improvements through the RVA 311 mobile app.

 True to its name, Museum District is host to some of the city’s most-visited museums and cultural sites, including the Virginia Museum of Fine Arts and Virginia Museum of History and Culture.
 Requesting fixes to uneven sidewalks and unmarked curb cuts are just two ways participants helped ensure resident and visiting cyclists, pedestrians, and those using walking aids or wheelchairs can all traverse a safer landscape.